apiaxle/website/_posts/2013-08-23-statistics-and-analytics-in-apiaxle.md

         value: tconst.days 1
         redis_ttl: tconst.years 2

 Nice and simple.
-Without worrying too much about low-level implementation details (you can always read the source), the `Counters` object has a method `log` which, when called, will increment a named counter.
+Without worrying too much more about low-level implementation details (you can always read the source), the `Counters` object has a method `log` which, when called, will increment a named counter.
 Each of the above granularity level will